eggpi/citationhunt/scripts/README.md

 And that's it!
-If everything went well, you can refer to the instructions in [../README.md](https://github.com/eggpi/citationhunt/blob/master/README.md) to run CitationHunt using your new database.
+If everything went well, you can refer to the instructions in [../README.md](https://github.com/eggpi/citationhunt/blob/master/README.md) to run Citation Hunt using your new database.